Gabriel-Jeronimo/task-forge/README.md

-# task-forge
+# lambda-dynamodb-example

-This is a sample template for task-forge - Below is a brief explanation of what we have generated for you:
+This is a sample template for lambda-dynamodb-example - Below is a brief explanation of what we have generated for you:

 ```bash
 .